cloudmesh-community/book/chapters/prg/python/cloudmesh/inventory.md

 `~/.cloudmesh/inventory.yaml`

-You can also change the yaml file by hand, but the cm command is more convenient.
+You can also change the YAML file by hand, but the cm command is more convenient.

 An example file will look as follows: